pnp/powerapps-samples/samples/Editable-Subgrid/README.md

 ## Overview

 The **Editable Subgrid Power App** sample is a contribution by Shaheer Ahmad (GitHub: shaheerahmadch) that demonstrates how to create a Power App with an editable subgrid, allowing users to efficiently manage and update data within a grid interface.
-This sample is designed to showcase best practices for building user-friendly and responsive Power Apps.
+This sample is designed to showcase best practices for building user-friendly Power Apps.

 ## Features